Stronger Together – Peer Support

 OUTCOMES:

-‣Reduction in patient and care partner distress
+‣Reduction in distress for patients and care partners

-‣Reduced burden on hospital staff
+‣Reduced burden on hospital staff and oncology teams

 ‣Increased sense of community and purpose for peer mentor volunteers